brouberol/blog/content/essential-tools-p2-text-processing-shell.md

 `cut` cuts, etc).

-Any given task involving text, can then be reduced to a pipeline of smaller tasks, each of them performing a simple action and piping their output into the next task.
+Any given task involving text, can then be reduced to a pipeline of smaller tasks, each of them performing a simple action and piping its output into the next task.

 For example, if we wanted to know how many unique IPs could be found in